peat-platform/peat-dev-env/README.md

     RAM_ALLOC               = 4096
     CLIENT_IP_ADDRESS       = "192.168.33.10"

 Once you are happy with your parameters you execute the following commands to download and provision the vm.
-Note: the first time that you run vagrant up it could take up to an hour to execute.
+Note: the first time that you run vagrant up it provisions the system by downloading and installing a number of applications.
+This can take up to an hour to execute.

     cd openi_dev_env